About Jesus Steve Sweetman

 Here’s one example that I’ve noticed over the years concerning taking a verse out of context.
 Paul, in Romans 4:17 says that "God … calls things that are not as though they were".
 The misconception here is that God calls things that aren’t as if they were and therefore we should do the same.
 This means that if you want a new car and don’t have a new car, you act as if you have the new car already.
 The acting as if you have the car already will eventually bring about a new car in your driveway.
 In this case the thing that isn’t is the car, and by calling it ours even though its not, we’ll end up with it.
 We thus call something that isn’t as if it is.

-There’s a couple problems here.
-Once problem is that some say that God is so positive in His thinking that even if something doesn’t exist, if it is not, he thinks and acts as if it does exist.
+There are a couple problems here.
+One problem is that some say that God is so positive in His thinking that even if something doesn’t exist, if it is not, he thinks and acts as if it does exist.
 This verse is not saying anything like this.

 Also, the other problem is that even if God does act like this according to this text, it doesn’t mean we are to act this way.
 It is a leap of logic to suggest that we should act this way because the text doesn’t say we should.

-The words "those who are not" apply to one thing and one thing only.
-That one thing is Gentiles.
+The words "things that are not" apply to one thing and one thing only, and that's the Jews.
 Beyond this, there is no secondary meaning to this phrase, and we should not invent one.
 This sentence has nothing to do with positive thinking, naming and claiming a new car, or speaking things into existence that do not presently exist.
 Such an interpretation is way beyond the scope and meaning the paragraph intends for this sentence.
 Thus the doctrine that is formulated by this wrong interpretation is in error.

 I’ve just spoken of the context of a sentence within a paragraph, but there’s more to context.
 There is the context of the book or letter in which the paragraph is found.
-For example, what does Paul say in the rest of the book of Romans that would shed light on Rom.
-4:17.
-If you read the previous chapters you’ll clearly see that what I’ve said about this sentence is correct.
-Paul was speaking about Jews and Gentiles both being in the same boat of sin.
-It didn’t matter who you were, you were a sinner.
-So the same applies to salvation.
-It doesn’t matter who you are, Jew or Gentile, if you have faith in Jesus you’re a part of God’s family.
-This is the context of this paragraph in the book of Romans as a whole.
+For example, what does Paul say in the rest of the book of Romans that would shed light on Romans 4:17.
+If you read the previous chapters you’ll clearly see that Paul said Jews were sinners, no different than Gentile sinners.

 Then there is the context of the Bible as a whole.
-What does the rest of the Bible say about a particular verse that might shed some light on the subject.
-There’s many other statements to consider when thinking about Rom.
-4:17 .
+What does the rest of the Bible say about a particular verse that might shed some light on the subject?
+There are many other statements to consider when thinking about Romans 4:17.